-Today organizations around the world are in near-indefinite, mandatory remote working postures due to the COVID-19 pandemic and resulting business disruptions.
-This crash-course into remote work everywhere puts companies’ ability to secure employees’ devices under the microscope: Not only do business owners and IT teams have corporate devices sheltered in place with employees everywhere, they must also face the reality that employees are going to be relying on a mix of virtual private network (VPN) tools, household Wi-Fi and personal devices to remain productive in place for the foreseeable future.
+Today, organizations around the world are in nearly indefinite, mandatory remote working postures due to the COVID-19 pandemic and resulting business disruptions.
+This crash course into remote work everywhere puts a company’s ability to secure employees’ devices under the microscope.
+Not only do business owners and IT teams have corporate devices sheltered in place with employees, but they must also face the reality that employees are relying on a mix of virtual private network (VPN) tools, household Wi-Fi, and personal devices to remain productive in place for the foreseeable future.

 While a pandemic makes remote work the new normal for everyone, at Pondurance we have been helping customers adapt cybersecurity to the inevitable, wider future of remote work for years.
 We are a full Managed Detection and Response (MDR) company protecting organizations by combining practical solutions, operational excellence, and security expertise.

 A lot of cybersecurity comes down to change management.
-As Pondurance customers affected by remote work necessity take care of their employees and customers, our team is seamlessly accounting for changes remote work, business continuity plans and other measures introduce affecting cyber risk.
+As Pondurance customers affected by remote work take care of their employees and customers, our team seamlessly accounts for changes that remote work, business continuity plans, and other measures introduced that increase cyber risk.

-Because our core MDR platform spans monitoring and management of network, log and endpoint device tiers end-to-end across businesses, many organizations are benefiting from Pondurance’s Endpoint Detection and Response (EDR) services already covering devices anywhere they move.
+Because our core MDR platform spans monitoring and management of network, log, and endpoint device tiers end to end across businesses, many organizations benefit from Pondurance’s Endpoint Detection and Response (EDR) services that already cover devices anywhere they move.

 Current events only increase EDR stakes.
-A decade ago, companies knew their endpoint fleets were straightforward – either Microsoft Windows, Mac OS or Linux machines.
-Yet today there are dramatically more diverse devices, including iOS, Android and other handhelds, plus point of sale (POS) kiosks, industrial control system (ICS) equipment or embedded systems like persistent older versions of Windows that paradoxically might still be powering irreplaceable healthcare, manufacturing or other equipment.
-Internet of Things (IoT) exposure in the form of connected video conferencing systems, photocopiers, cameras and physical security controls or smart building systems add further complexity to corporate attack surfaces.
+A decade ago, companies knew their endpoint fleets were straightforward — either Microsoft Windows, Mac OS, or Linux machines.
+Yet today, there are dramatically more diverse devices, including iOS, Android, and other handhelds, plus point-of-sale (POS) kiosks, industrial control system (ICS) equipment, or embedded systems such as persistent older versions of Windows that paradoxically might still be powering irreplaceable healthcare, manufacturing, or other equipment.
+Internet of Things (IoT) exposure in the form of connected video conferencing systems, photocopiers, cameras, and physical security controls or smart building systems adds further complexity to corporate attack surfaces.

-For example, if it turns out a certain subset of “unpatchable” embedded operating systems present the biggest looming bull’s-eye for attackers, you may decide to tolerate that risk – but can make the case for stricter segmentation and access controls on those systems, demonstrably increasing your resilience.
-Likewise, Pondurance uses Managed EDR data to prove one of cybersecurity’s toughest metrics – improving user productivity.
-In short order, Managed EDR program’s logs consistently prove that preempting everything from nuisance adware to more severe disk-wipers and other everyday threats dramatically reduce SOC and HelpDesk calls, as fewer users and departments are impacted.
+For example, if it turns out a certain subset of unpatchable embedded operating systems presents the biggest looming bull’s-eye for attackers, you may decide to tolerate that risk — but can make the case for stricter segmentation and access controls on those systems, demonstrably increasing your resilience.
+Likewise, Pondurance uses managed EDR data to prove one of cybersecurity’s toughest metrics: improving user productivity.
+In short order, managed EDR program’s logs consistently prove that preempting everything from nuisance adware to more severe disk wipers and other everyday threats dramatically reduces security operations center and help desk calls, as fewer users and departments are impacted.

 Pondurance conclusively answers the above questions for customers by taking our tailored approach to maximizing every customer’s existing EDR capabilities and investments.
-Within our flexible MDR platform, we make the most out of organizations’ existing endpoint tools and data, while adding key resources like our Expert Analyst team’s 24×7 support and Threat Hunting + Response (TH+R) abilities.
-Our trained and experienced analysts step right in to offer everything from digital forensics and incident response (DFIR) skills to the industry sector experience that comes from supporting scores of clients in sectors like healthcare, retail, or finance.
+Within our flexible MDR platform, we make the most out of organizations’ existing endpoint tools and data while adding key resources like our Expert Analyst team’s 24/7 support and Threat Hunting and Response (TH+R) abilities.
+Our trained and experienced analysts step right in to offer everything from digital forensics and incident response skills to the industry sector experience that comes from supporting scores of clients in sectors such as healthcare, retail, and finance.

-Contact our team to tell us about your current endpoint security priorities and challenges, we are here to help whether you need help with urgent incident response or looking for strategic insight on how to refine and extend EDR capabilities for your evolving business.
+Contact our team to tell us about your current endpoint security priorities and challenges.
+We are here to help whether you need help with urgent incident response or are looking for strategic insight on how to refine and extend EDR capabilities for your evolving business.